inspec/inspec/lib/plugins/inspec-init/templates/profiles/aws/README.md

   ✔  aws-single-vpc-exists-check: Check to see if custom VPC exists.
      ✔  VPC vpc-1ea06476 should exist
+  ✔  aws-vpcs-check: Check in all the VPCs for default sg not allowing 22 inwards
+     ✔  EC2 Security Group sg-067cd21e928c3a2f1 should allow in {:port=>22}
+     ✔  EC2 Security Group sg-9bb3b9f3 should allow in {:port=>22}
   ✔  aws-vpcs-multi-region-status-check: Check AWS VPCs in all regions have status "available"
      ✔  VPC vpc-6458b70d in eu-north-1 should exist
      ✔  VPC vpc-6458b70d in eu-north-1 should be available